Studious-Games/SingletonSystem/README.md

 # Studious Singleton System

  Is a small very simple library, that helps create singletons with ease.
-From creating persistent Singletons to single usage ones, this library helps make it simple for everyone to get up and running with very little effort.
+From creating persistent Singletons to single usage Singletons, this library helps make it simple for everyone to get up and running with very little effort.

 ## Installation